 The starting times for any shift may be varied by up to one (1) hour either side of the regular starting times.
-The starting time must apply for three (3) consecutive days or the entire term of the project if less than three (3) days (these days must be worked concurrent and may only be split by either Saturday and/or Sunday).
-If less than three days or the entire term of the project, this hour will be paid at overtime rates.
+To establish this variance at straight time rates of pay, the work must provide for a minimum of five (5) consecutive shifts or the duration of the project, if shorter, (and may only be split by either Saturday and/or Sunday) otherwise overtime rates of pay will apply.
+A Mechanic required to perform maintenance on site will follow the same shift start time for the project unless the assignment is for a period of one (1) day.